vortexegg/gnet-insights-dataset/docs/index.md

 ### Data cleaning

-- What needs to be processed before it can be used for analysis, and why
+Due to the formatting of the list-value fields, data cleaning may be necessary to process these fields before they can be used in data analysis.

-- Convert nested list-value fields into R vectors for later unnesting.
-Currently stored as pickled python lists exported to CSV, need to `unnest_longer` to analyze multi-value nested list columns
+In particular, for use in the R programming language, it is recommended to convert list-value fields into R vectors, by stripping the enclosing brackets and single-quotes and splitting the string into a vector.
+This is useful for converting the data into a [tidy data format](https://tidyr.tidyverse.org/articles/tidy-data.html) for use with [tidyverse](https://www.tidyverse.org) R packages, which stipulates: "3.
+Each value is a cell; each cell is a single value."
+Vectorized list-value fields can be converted into a tidy data format by using the [tidyr](https://tidyr.tidyverse.org) package's `unnest_longer` function.

+For Python, the list-value fields are already stored in a format compatible with deserialization using the Python pickle module.

 ### Collection

-The dataset was collected by scraping the [GNET Research blog](https://gnet-research.org) using a Python script written with the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) web scraping library.
-You can find the website scraping script at [gnet_insight_scraper.ipynb](https://github.com/vortexegg/gnet-insights-dataset/blob/main/gnet_insight_scraper.ipynb).
-The significant choices made in scraping this dataset included:
+This dataset was collected by scraping the [GNET Research blog](https://gnet-research.org) using a Python script written with the [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/) web scraping library.
+The scraping script is located at [gnet_insight_scraper.ipynb](https://github.com/vortexegg/gnet-insights-dataset/blob/main/gnet_insight_scraper.ipynb).
+The significant choices made in scraping this dataset include:

-1. Only including insight posts (GNET also publishes other kinds of resources including full-length reports, research digests, and podcast episodes)
+1. Only including insight posts (GNET publishes other kinds of resources including full-length reports, research digests, etc.).
-2. Extracting specific metadata about each Insight post from the scrapped web page, including the Insight URL, title, authors, author URLs, publication date, post category, full article text, hyperlinks included in the article text, and post tags.
+2. Extracting specific metadata about each insight post from the scrapped web page, which form the metadata elements listed in the data dictionary (see above).

-As mentioned above, the original GNET insights were solicited and published by GNET, and the categories and tags associated with each insight article were applied by GNET at time of original publication.

 ## Usage